Zumo-de-Kiwi/Zam-Zink/README.md

 -

-1. Bauhaus braun stetic?
+1. Bauhaus Braun stetic?
 2. The colors are from my favorite foods:
    i. the greenish black of the wax of the cheese ii.
 The salmon color iii.
 The potato wash out yellow iv. the sweety mid brown of the chocolate
-3. Comenzar con una pagina de entrada muy simple como en el de Eindhoven?
+3. Comenzar con una página de entrada muy simple como en el de Eindhoven?
-4. Imagenes y diseños en vez de palabras, asi tambien sera mas sencillo cuando tengas que traducir la pagina.
+4. Imágenes y diseños en vez de palabras, así también será más sencillo cuando tengas que traducir la página.
-5. A11y buttom is an minimalist gingerbread Man
+5. A11y button is an minimalist gingerbread Man
 6. The bottom like [this](https://royaldanishacademy.com/programme/graphic-communication-design), a swiss square and lines design.
 7. Scroll percentage bar in top of the page
 8. have a [selection color](https://www.vox.com) or the [text itself](https://www.davidebaratta.com/info)